xuchang186/DareCLIPSeg/readme.md

 ## Datasets

-Please obtain the BTMRI and Kvasir datasets yourself and place them under `data/`.
+Please obtain datasets yourself and place them under `data/`.

 The required directory structure is: